 Hartt's Dance Division produces two main-stage concerts every year showcasing students in the works of the most significant choreographers past and present.
 Concerts are fully produced and often in collaboration with the live music from Hartt musicians.
 In addition, dance students perform in Musical Theatre and Opera productions as well as in an ever-expanding roster of mentored interdisciplinary collaborative events.

-As part of their composition curriculum, senior dance majors present two black box concerts of their choreography each year, one of which is in collaboration with Hartt composers.
+As part of their composition curriculum, fourth year dance majors present two black box concerts of their choreography each year, one of which is in collaboration with Hartt composers.
 They hold auditions and cast their undergraduate classmates in their work.
 The educational experience exactly mirrors that of a professional choreographer's responsibilities.
 Students also commission solo choreography from professional choreographers for this performance.

 While matriculating to graduation, students in good standing are selected to perform with many professional companies including Hartford Stage, Hartford Symphony, others.